symfony/symfony-docs/reference/constraints/Callback.rst

         // check if the name is actually a fake name if (in_array($object->getFirstName(), $fakeNames)) {
+            // If you're using the new 2.5 validation API (you probably are!)
             $context->buildViolation('This name sounds totally fake!')
                 ->atPath('firstName')
                 ->addViolation()
             ;

+            // If you're using the old 2.4 validation API
+            $context->addViolationAt(
+                'firstName',
+                'This name sounds totally fake!'
+            );
         }
     }